legacybass/gulp-mstest/README.md

  - quitOnFailed: This causes gulp-mstest to use a gulp plugin error if any of the tests in a dll failed to pass.
 This is useful when there are multiple test packages that must run and you want to be notified as soon as one fails.
 	 - If errorMessage or errorStackTrace are on, they will be output with the failed message
 - language: if you mstest.exe is non-english, change your language (ie. language='fr'). see mstest to see available language.

+In addition to the above settings, all settings available to the mstest npm package will be passed through to the mstest library.

+One change will allow you to use a special key `"!source"` to indicate to the library that the working directory should be set to the same directory as the test library.
+This will default to `"."` if no directory is passed in as a part of the test file path.
+For example, the path `"D:\code\tests\bin\Debug\mylibrary.tests.dll"` will set the working directory to `"D:\code\tests\bin\Debug"`.
+The path of just `"mylibrary.tests.dll"` will set the working directory to `"."`.